#FireSeason

 • Have a responsible representative present on, or nearby your farm throughout the festive season.
 If you aren’t home, please make sure the person responsible is present, and in regular contact with you.

 • Also let your neighbours know if you’re not at home, and give them the contact details of the person who is manning your property while you’re away.
+You can also forward your contact person’s details to the goFPA.

 • NOTE: The emphasis is on the first hour.
 We put all our resources into putting the fire out in the first hour.
 Thereafter we determine the best strategy, based on the fire’s location and immediate threats.